LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       | ----------- | --------------- | ------------- | -------------------------------- |

       | Pierre-Auguste Renoir       | Les deux soeurs (The Two Sisters)        | $9,613,505 ($8,005,000)     | 6 May 2014  |
+    sideGalleryImages:
+      - imageTitle: Renoir's Les deux soeurs (The Two Sisters) was sold by Christie's New York for $8 million in May 2014
+        imageUrl: /assets/expensive-paintings-renoir-les-deux-soeurs.jpg
   - textTitle: "Cezanne: La Cote Saint Denis a Pontoise"
     text: >-
       | Artist: | Work: | Adjusted price (sale price): |       Date of